Debt Recovery Solicitors Gold Coast

 In a last-ditch effort to avoid litigation, these matters are often sent to mediation or some other type of alternative dispute resolution.
 If mediation is unsuccessful the case will go forward and a Judge will ultimately decide whether or not you can recover the money owed.

 Because court proceedings are more complicated and costlier than tribunal proceedings, it is crucial that you consult OMB Solicitors rather than taking any action on your own.
-Contact us to schedule an appointment with a Gold Coast Lawyers to discuss your case today.
+Contact us to schedule an appointment with Gold Coast Lawyers to discuss your case today.